 It's tough to imagine life without your favourite TV shows.
 Whether you're a binge watcher, or just an occasional viewer, the television is one of the most prominent inventions in the modern world.
 The next time you flick on your 'goggle-box', spare a thought for Scotsman John Logie Baird, the man we have to thank for this wonderful invention.
 Baird demonstrated the first working television system way back in January of 1926 and just two years later he achieved the first transatlantic television transmission.
 Baird was committed to the television throughout much of his life and was also responsible for inventing the first colour television.

 When creating a list of some of Scotland's greatest innovations, a sheep may seem like a strange choice.
 However, there are few sheep that are quite as special as our Dolly, as she was the first-ever mammal to be cloned from an adult cell.
-Known as 'the world's most famous sheep', Dolly was born on the 5th of July 1996 at the Roslin Institute, which is part of The University of Edinburgh.
+Known as 'the world's most famous sheep', Dolly was born on 5 July 1996 at the Roslin Institute, which is part of The University of Edinburgh.
 Dolly, who was named after singer Dolly Parton, became famous around the world and even featured in the prestigious TIME Magazine.
 Dolly lived to the age of seven and gave birth to six healthy lambs during her life.

 Nowadays phones can do all kinds of incredible things, connecting you with people all over the world at the touch of a button.
 But did you know that the first ever telephone was invented by Scotsman Alexander Graham Bell?
 Bell's interest in this area stemmed from the fact that both his mother and his wife were profoundly deaf.
 His research on hearing and speech led him to experiment with hearing devices before later being granted the first patent for the telephone in 1876.
 Interestingly, Bell considered the telephone a nuisance and an intrusion on his real work and as a result refused to have one in his study.